EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 #### INSERT IGNORE

-MySQL's INSERT ...
+MySQL’s INSERT ...
 IGNORE syntax allows you to insert a row and effectively ignore a primary key violation, assuming that the rest of the row is valid.
 You can handle this case via creating a similar UPSERT function as in the previous point.
 Again, this case will be easily resolved if PostgreSQL adopts the INSERT ...
 ON CONFLICT IGNORE syntax.

 #### REPLACE INTO

-MySQL's REPLACE INTO syntax effectively does a DELETE followed by an INSERT; it basically ensures that a specific version of a row exists for the given primary key value.
+MySQL’s REPLACE INTO syntax effectively does a DELETE followed by an INSERT; it basically ensures that a specific version of a row exists for the given primary key value.
 We handle this case by just modifying these queries to do an unconditional DELETE for the Primary Key in question followed by the corresponding INSERT.
 We ensure these are done within a single transaction so the result is atomic.

 #### INTERVAL syntax